Exploring the West Coast is often referred to as a vanlifer’s paradise.

 When many of us think back on the beginning of vanlife and road travel in the 1970s, we picture beautiful VW vans and buses cruising down the California coast.
 Now, with the lifestyle becoming increasingly popular, you’ll find streets flooded with vans.
 You’ll see surfers seeking the best swells, adventurers chasing seasons and sunshine, and avid hikers tackling trails left and right.
-But what is vanlife on the West Coast actually like?
+But what is exploring the West Coast in a van actually like?
 We’re here to share our tips and recommendations for exploring the West Coast, based on the first-hand experience after years of traveling the area in our vans.

 There is an abundance of hikes – try to prioritize.